LACMIP/emu/docs/_documentation/citing.md

 # Citing digitized collections
 If your research has benefitted from LACMIP's digitized collections data in any way, please include the most current citation for our dataset on GBIF in your works cited list.

-{% include figure image_path="/assets/images/citing_GBIF.jpg" alt="image of LACMIP's occurrence dataset on GBIF.org" caption="Please cite the LACMIP occurrence dataset on GBIF if you have used our digitized collections data in your research." %}
+{% include figure image_path="/assets/images/citing_GBIF.png" alt="image of LACMIP's occurrence dataset on GBIF.org" caption="Please cite the LACMIP occurrence dataset on GBIF if you have used our digitized collections data in your research." %}

+{% include figure image_path="/assets/images/citing_occurrencecitation.png" alt="screenshot of how to cite an individual occurrence record on GBIF" caption="Optionally, you can cite individual specimen occurrences using the citation provided by GBIF." %}